EllaBellaSmella/TEAZE/README.md

 Teabags are at the front of the box (there is a push mechanism on the box so you can push the teabags to the front, just make sure they don’t fall forward)

+HERE IS A LINK TO THE VIDEO DEMO: https://drive.google.com/file/d/1Qclfc2GxgefrS8nO8vCEBZJUxsd6ilDe/view?usp=sharing

 Step 1:

 Marked by the number 1, obviously the first step to making a cup of tea is the teabag!